Human Subjects Research (IRB)

 Exempt Determination

-If the protocol is determined to fall under the Exempt review category, the researcher will receive an exempt notification e-mail.
+If the submission is determined to fall under the Exempt review category, the researcher will receive an exempt notification e-mail.
 This email is to be regarded as approval to begin research.
 The exempt determination is good for the life of the project, however changes to the research may require IRB review.
-Take the IRB Review Decision Tree and/or check with Human and Animal Protections at protocol@sfsu.edu for help determining whether a Modification Form is required for the desired change.
+View the Modification Guide and/or check with Human and Animal Protections at protocol@sfsu.edu for help determining whether an IRB Modification Form is required for the desired change.

 IRB Approval